rjs3c/cyban/README.md

 3. [Requirements](#requirements)

 ## Introduction
-CyBan is an open-source utility to share information, manage workflow and collaborate.
+CyBan is an open-source utility for sharing information, managing workflows and collaborating.

+* Kanban System
+* Custom Cybersecurity-specific Information, Categories and Metrics
+* RSS Feed for Keeping Updated on your Favourite News Sources
+* Ticketing System to Create a Feedback-loop Between Registered and Unregistered Users
+* Exportation of an Executive Summary, for those in Management Positions
+* Performance Overview, for Managing your Progress

 ## Installation

 ## Requirements

+## Gallery